ttadano/alamode/docs/source/tutorial_pages/zno_qha_relax.rst

   If the strain-force coupling is zero, i.e. the atomic force is zero when we apply finite strain with fixed fractional atomic coordinates, you can set ``RENORM_2TO1ST=0`` and abbreviate the corresponding input file.
   To use ``RENORM_2TO1ST=1``, you need to impose rotational invariance on the IFCs (See Appendix C of the `original paper <https://arxiv.org/abs/2302.04537>`_ for details of the proof), which is not recommended because it usually worsens the fitting error.

-  Note that the input file of the strain-force coupling must be :red:`strain_force.in`.
+  The name of the input file of the strain-force coupling must be :red:`strain_force.in`.

   In this tutorial, the following block of the input file means that
   if we apply the strain :math:`u_{xx}= 0.005`, the atomic forces that acts on the first atom is